gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 the type of industry.

 Also, the correlation between intention and behavior is found to be stronger for variations on existing and familiar products than for completely new products.

+## Judgmental adjustments
+We consider the situation where historical data are available and are used to generate statistical forecasts.
+It is common for practitioners to then apply judgmental adjustments to these forecasts.
+These adjustments can potentially provide all of the advantages of judgmental forecasting which have been discussed earlier.
+Judgmental adjustments, like judgmental forecasts, come with biases and limitations, and we must implement methodical strategies in order to minimise them.